-On August 31, 2016, the Company signed a consent agreement with Advantage and the vendors of the water right, whereby the vendors consented to assign the terms of the original water right option agreement to Advantage for consideration as follows:
+On August 31, 2016, the Company signed a consent agreement with Advantage Lithium Corp. ("Advantage") and the vendors of the water right, Dedicated Mining Technology Inc. ("Dedicated Mining"), whereby the Dedicated Mining consented to assign the terms of the original water right option agreement to Advantage for cash payment of \$31,250 and the transfer of 258,932 Advantage shares with a fair value of \$142,413.

-Description Cash Common shares August 31, 2016 \$31,250 (paid) - Transfer of Advantage Lithium Corp., - 258,932 (transferred with a fair value of \$142,413 common shares by the Company during the year ended September 30, 2016)